 Many parents spend a lot of time thinking through how to do ADHD and disciplining without yelling and how to do it well.
 If you are a parent, whether or not you planned to, you have more than likely yelled at your children once or twice.
 Raising children can be difficult and frustrating and sometimes as parents we can lose our tempers.
 When tempers flare, yelling using quickly follows behind.

-Additionally, for parents of ADHD children, discipline can sometimes be more of a challenge.
+For parents of ADHD children, discipline can sometimes be more of a challenge.
 Children with ADHD tend to be hyperactive and have lots of energy.
 They also usually struggle to listen or focus on what someone tells them.
 As a result, they can often be very active and constantly moving and can be very difficult to have sit down and listen to what you want to tell them.
 When they behave at their most active, many parents just what to scream or yell if only to get their attention and have them stop for a minute from doing what they are doing.

 Unfortunately, though, yelling rarely gets anyone very far, especially with discipline.
 In the end, we as parents really need to find other ways to act and respond to our children.
 In this article, we want to talk through how to successfully approach ADHD and disciplining without yelling.
 We hope these tips and strategies can help you approach discipline with your ADHD child in a more productive manner.